owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 A cluster of two database servers.

-Storage on an NFS server.
+Storage on an NFS server, or an object store that is S3 compatible.

 Authentication via an existing LDAP or Active Directory server.